cacooper21/Jeopardy/README.md

   Ells: Formed idea for project, provided code to piecemeal together the client & server from a previous project, small fixes primarily to fully enable multiplayer, added trivia questions to bolster up the list of questions offered, code cleanup and formatting, added Headers to code.

+  Christian:  Assisted with the development of the client and server and set up repository